 This course is intended for all waterworks operators.
 If you need an introduction to the applied math and science of waterworks operations, or if you need to brush-up your skills in these areas, this course is for you.

-Virginia Tech has been awarded grant monies from VDH to award scholarships to participants in this course.
-A scholarship covers all but $135 of your registration fee, which includes lodging, food, and course materials.
-Sign up early to ensure your seat in the course, as space is limited.
+Virginia Tech has been awarded grant monies from VDH to award scholarships to operators who will participate in this course.
+A scholarship covers all but $135 of your registration fee (includes five nights of lodging, daily breakfast, lunch and breaks, dinner on Monday and Wednesday, and course materials.)
+Sign up early to ensure your seat in the course, we are only able to accept 25 participants.
+Commuters will pay a $85 fee (includes daily breaks, lunches, and course materials.)

 Location and Lodging

-The course will be offered at the Inn at Virginia Tech and Skelton Conference Center located at 901 Price's Fork Rd., Blacksburg , and lodging for participants will be made at the hotel.
-If you register for a single occupancy hotel room, a reservation will be made in your name for the nights of April 7, 8, 9, 10, 11, with check out on April 12.
+The course will be offered at the The Hotel Roanoke and Conference Center located at 110 Shenandoah Avenue, Roanoke, Virginia.
+For non-commuters, lodging arrangements will be made at the hotel.
+If you register under the single-occupancy option, a lodging reservation will be made in your name at The Hotel Roanoke for the nights of May 18, 19, and 22 with check out on May 23

 Continuing Education Units